this web site will be revived soon.

 CE: What does she do, live, that hits you?

 CB: It's mainly her songwriting.
 She's a meticulous lyricist, as well as being a total jazzhead, and kind of obsessed with jazz guitar and chord progressions.
-So, she's juxtaposing these beautiful, very, very poetic lyrics about mostly about Virginia (where she lives), domestic life, and these simple concepts over these complex and catchy jazz chords and melodies.
-She's kind of writing Cole Porter standards, only, about modern life.
+So, she's juxtaposing these beautiful, very, very poetic lyrics about — mostly about

 It's great.
 She's playful and cute and sweet when she's on stage.
 She reaches for notes that she might not hit and says really goofy stuff.
 She completely draws the audience into this childlike world that she lives in.